 Location scouting report with contact information of people you contacted in your location scouts

-Schedules for make-up, hair, special effects and wardrobe, if applicable to the show.
-If the make-up artist needs to be at the location before 8 am on Monday morning to apply cast member’s make-up before they come to set that day, etc., this would be noted on the schedule so you can ensure he or she is there when needed.
-Also note if there are any special requirements for any of these departments that need to be requested when booking them for your production (such as a particular brand
+Schedules for make-up, hair, special effects, and wardrobe, if applicable to the show.
+If the make-up artist needs to be at the location before 8 am on Monday morning to apply cast member’s make-up before they come to set that day, etc., this would be noted on the schedule so you can ensure he or she will be there when needed.
+Also note if there are any special requirements for any of these departments that need to be requested when booking them for your production (such as a particular brand)

 What Is Film Production Scheduling?

 Film production scheduling is a very important part of the film production process.
-Without proper scheduling, a film crew won’t know what to do or when.
+Without proper scheduling, a film crew won’t know what to do.
 There are many different elements involved in film production scheduling.

 Tasks and Time Frames

 When you’re creating a schedule for a film production, you need to determine what steps will be taken in making the film.
 What tasks and time frames need to be completed?
 You also need to determine how long these tasks should take.
 This way, you’ll be able to schedule out your film properly and everything will run smoothly.

 Assigning Roles and Duties